 A: Dear Altus Team Member,

-Thanks again for your submission to my Commander's Corner!
+Thank you again for your submission to my Commander's Corner.

 A: Dear Team Member,

 Thank you for your question, your concern, and the pride you take in your home's appearance.
 We share that pride.
 To that end, Balfour Beatty Communities (BBC) strives to provide quality service to housing residents, and they welcome feedback.
 If the lawn maintenance contractor has caused damage to your yard or personal property, please notify the BBC Community Manager or Facility Manager as soon as possible so they can respond and view the damage.
 BBC will then arrange for the contractor to repair the damaged area to its original condition.
 You can contact the BBC Community Manager, Mr. Johnson, at 379-4002 and the BBC Facility Manager, Mr. Carter, at 482-0073 during regular duty hours.

 In answer to your question, Giant Voice is intended to be heard outdoors.
 In fact, Command Post, the Communications Squadron, and the Civil Engineer Squadron coordinate to ensure it can be heard at all locations outdoors on base.
 The weather radios provide indoor notification.
 While there are not currently any plans to build additional Giant Voice towers, there are other ways to keep your family informed of weather alerts, such as smart phone apps, police scanners, and the ATHOC system.
 The CE Emergency Management Office will gladly discuss these alternatives, and they can be reached at 481-5388.

 Thank you again for utilizing my Commander's Corner.

 Inside Altus AFB

 Submit your question